 Shooting and Introduction to Lightroom

-Our evening will start with shooting lots of photos for an hour or so.
+Our evening will start with a quick chat about the most used modes on your DSLR camera.
+We will then move on to shooting lots of photos for an hour or so using the modes we have discussed.
 That will include people, details and landscapes.
-We will look at using different types of filters to create certain looks

 We will then move on to Sunset- around 1900.
 Once complete we will head inside for the introduction to LR.
 Although there is a lot going on in this software, it is very simple and extremely powerful!
 Learn how a photo can be incredibly enhanced with just a few clicks.
 Attendees are welcome to bring their laptops to click away on their photos whilst I jibber away.